charlvj/taulang/README.md

 private_function
 /* The above will not be found, a null will be returned. */
 ```
+## Streams
+Streams turned out to be a pretty important element of Tau.
+It is similar to Java's functional streams as defined in java.util.stream, or perhaps like a monad in Haskell.
+A stream essentially represents a sequential stream of values.
+Common uses for streams include:
+1) A list can be streamed to iterate over the contents.
+2) Undeterministic functions are implemented as streams, like randomizer.
+3) I/O is handled with streams, like reading / writing a file.
+4) A stream can be defined and used as a "generator".
+5) A stream can be defined such that it provides an event loop, like in basicapp.tau.

 ## Summary
 That is pretty much it.
 The language is rather simple, with a lot of potential.